learnk8s/learnk8s.io/src/troubleshooting/content.md

 Where:

-- `service/<service name>` is the name of the service — in the current YAML is "app"
+- `service/<service name>` is the name of the service — in the current YAML is "my-service"
 - 3000 is the port that you wish to open on your computer
 - 80 is the port exposed by the Service in the `port` field